alcionai/corso/docs/docs/support/known_issues.md

 * Restores are non-destructive to a dedicated restore folder in the original Exchange mailbox or OneDrive account.
   Advanced restore options such as in-place restore, or restore to a specific folder or to a different account aren't yet supported.

+* Provides no guarantees about whether data moved, added, or deleted in M365 while a backup is being created will be included in the running backup.
+  Future backups run when the data isn't modified will include the data.